gly6/VetEyes/Eyes_Raspberry_Pi_3/README.md

 To run the eyes

-    - "make start" to have the eyes run
+    - "make start" to have the eyes run (using the eyes_mic_test.py file for now)

 Setup